 And chose someone to stand in for her.

-To be clear, this wan't done through therapy.
-I have a wonderful therapist but I needed to do this in my own way, with someone from the church—a parent with beliefs similar to my mother's.
+To be clear, this wasn't done through therapy.
+I have a wonderful therapist, but I needed to do this in my own way, with someone from the church—a parent with beliefs similar to my mother's.

 This person had only heard my mother's side of the story and viewed my troubles (two failed marriages!) as a normal consequence of sin.

-(IMPORTANT NOTE: I've done a lot of trauma recovery work and was certain I could take care of myself should I be triggered.
+(IMPORTANT NOTE: I've done a lot of trauma recovery work and knew I could take care of myself should I be triggered.
 I don't recommend this approach unless you have strong, healthy boundaries.)

 I asked this woman if she would be willing to sit and listen to my experience.